 Calmer Classrooms - a guide to working with traumatised children - published by the Queensland Departments of Education and Children’s services in Australia.
 Some of this is Australia specific but it has an excellent description of the effects of attachment disruption, trauma and child development impact on learning.

-Adoption UK and PAC-UK campaign info
+PAC-UK campaign info

 The Adoption Friendly School Charter from PAC-UK.